 But soon the league expanded and more games had to be played.
-Rival teams all adopted similar tactics and training methods, levelling the proverbial playing field.
-Other reasons why Preston’s feat was not repeated for well over a century were: pitches were often in terrible condition; travel could be difficult and tiring; squads were generally smaller and injuries and illnesses that can easily be treated now could be career-ending; and most impactful of all there were no substitutes in domestic football until 1965.
-Teams often went down to 10 men or fewer, or had passengers (sometimes the goalkeeper) hobbling on the wing hoping the ball didn’t come near them.
+Rival teams all adopted similar tactics and training methods, levelling the proverbial playing field if not always the actual one.
+Talking of which, other reasons why Preston’s feat was not repeated for well over a century were: pitches were often in terrible condition; travel could be difficult and tiring; squads were generally smaller and injuries and illnesses that can easily be treated now could be career-ending; and most impactful of all there were no substitutes in domestic football until 1965.
+Teams often went down to 10 men or fewer through injuries, or had passengers (sometimes the goalkeeper) hobbling on the wing hoping the ball didn’t come near them.
 With all that to contend with it was little wonder that it seemed impossible for a team to remain undefeated in the league.
 And yet another aspect was financial – with a maximum wage in place and turnover of clubs being much lower, there was less difference between clubs and therefore less incentive for players to move for money.

 Liverpool dominated the 1970s and 1980s, and Man Utd dominated the 1990s and 2000s, taking their totals of league titles well ahead of Arsenal’s and completely out of sight of everyone else.
 Yet neither looked likely to go a whole season unbeaten, and indeed it was Arsenal in 1991 who came closest, with a solitary defeat.
 The fact is a team has to be at the top of their game for every match to have a chance.
 One slip and the record is gone.
 One missed tackle, one deflection, one failure to play offside properly, even one poor decision by a referee, and you can concede a goal, lose a match and it’s over.
 You need talent, skill, luck, hard work, focus, mental strength, fitness, teamwork and unwavering self-belief.
 Few squads have all that, and even if they have all the others the luck is likely to run out at some point.
-And even if their luck holds as far as winning the league, they’ll probably mentally relax and increase the chance of losing a meaningless game.
+And even if their luck holds as far as winning the league unbeaten, if there are still games left (which there probably will be if they’re unbeaten) they’ll probably mentally relax and increase the chance of losing a meaningless game.
 So although there are bowling-green pitches, five star travel, superstar wages to bring in the top talent, and (probably most important of all) substitutes, the odds of an unbeaten season are still phenomenally high.
 A manager’s part in the achievement is to build a team greater than the sum of its parts and to maintain the mental aspects of the requirements.
 It’s a lot easier said than done, and Arsenal and Arsène are likely to remain unique in modern English football for many years.

 I realise that some people will never be persuaded of this.
 They believe that Arsenal suffered ‘financial restrictions’ from about 2006 to about 2014 (they’re never completely clear on the exact dates, or on what ‘financial restrictions’ actually means).
 They believe Arsène always tells the absolute truth, and he’s often mentioned the £20m a year Arsenal need to earn to make the stadium repayments, conveniently forgetting to mention that the extra ticket income has been close to £50m a year since the stadium opened – making a net figure of, let me see now… ah yes, £30m better off.
 They believe Arsène was forced (by the Board, presumably) to sell all our best players, overlooking that the best players wanted to leave because they were fed up of waiting for a squad worthy of them.
 They believe that if any of the best players did want to leave it was only because Arsenal were too poor to pay them the going rate, overlooking that the total wage bill has always been much, much closer to Man Utd, Chelsea and (since 2009) Man City than to any other club in the Premier League.
-They overlook that the wage bill was enormous because of players like Almunia, who became literally unsellable due to their wages being several grades higher than their talent.
-They overlook that Spurs have managed an average league finishing position of 5.5 since 2006 on a wage bill half that of Arsenal’s.
-Would I like to swap places with Spurs or their fans?
-Certainly not, but they’re not far behind, and if it weren’t for a few hilarious last day or even last minute collapses would have finished ahead of Arsenal at least three times.
-That wasn’t so much Arsène’s doing as Spurs opening the door, ushering him through and then tripping on the step themselves.
+They overlook that the wage bill was enormous because of players like Almunia, players who became literally unsellable due to their wages being several grades higher than their talent.
+As at 2021, Spurs have finished above Arsenal three years in a row with a lower wage bill.

-Consistency is great, and well done Arsène for avoiding the sort of off-season that Man U had in 2013-14 (caused entirely, let’s face it, by Fergie’s departure) or Chelsea had last year (caused entirely by Mourinho losing the dressing room), but since 2006 Arsenal have been the third or fourth richest club and until last year came third or fourth.
-Last year second, due to the bizarre sight of everyone but Leicester imploding, but still a fair distance off first.
-I simply can’t see how ten years of par finishes plus second in 2016 is equal to the feat of an unbeaten season, something that hadn’t been done for 115 years, and that no one has come close to since.
+Consistency is great, and well done Arsène for avoiding any really poor season, but from 2006 until after Arsène left Arsenal were the third or fourth richest club and until Arsène’s last couple of years came third or fourth.
+In 2016 second, due to the bizarre sight of everyone but Leicester imploding, then fifth in his last season.
+I simply can’t see how a decade of par or par +1 finishes and second in 2016 is equal to the feat of an unbeaten season, something that hadn’t been done for 115 years, and that no one has come close to since.